Profitable PTA and PTO Fundraising Ideas

 - What are your plans for promoting your PTO/PTA fundraising events?
 Networking, social media, community relationships, local businesses, your school website, event calendars, email blasts, website links, school gatherings, and more can provide opportunities for sharing.

-Building a Sense of Community is Key to PTO and PTA Fundraising
+Building a Sense of Community is Key to PTO and PTA Groups

-While most schools and PTO fundraisers aim to raise funds for your school, fundraisers for a local non-profit organization or cause are also a great way to get your school community working together.
-Your school, parents, and grandparents can make a tremendous difference within your community while forming a great team to work together for future PTA fundraising events.
-It also teaches youth to be concerned citizens when parents and teachers encourage them to think about the struggles of others and get inspired to do something about it.
-Some charities will be happy to promote shared fundraising with PTA teams, in that a percentage of the funds would go to your school.
-There is strength and power in community partnerships.
+While most schools and PTO fundraisers aim to raise funds for your school, fundraisers for a local nonprofit organization or cause are also a great way to get your school community working together.
+Your school can make a difference in your community while cementing a great team for future PTA fundraising.
+Community work teaches youth to be concerned citizens when parents and teachers encourage them to think about the struggles of others and get inspired to do something about it.
+Some charities will be happy to promote shared fundraising with PTA teams in that a percentage of the funds would go to your school.

-Is there a difference between PTO and PTA Fundraising?
+Is there a difference between PTO and PTA Groups and Fundraising Strategies?

 As far as fundraising strategies, there is little difference between a PTO and a PTA organization.
-Both host similar types of fundraising events and provide resources, communication and encouragement to get the school and community involved.
-PTO and a PTA organizations support and speak on behalf of children and youth in their schools and before government agencies and other organizations that make decisions affecting children.
+Both host similar fundraising events and provide resources, communication, and encouragement for school and community involvement.
+PTO and PTA organizations support and speak on behalf of children and youth in their schools and before government agencies and other organizations that make decisions affecting children.